jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 48
 Is TCP connectionless?
 Why?

-- TCP is a connection-oriented Transport layer protocol.
+- No - TCP is a connection-oriented Transport layer protocol.
 This is evident from the use of handshaking prior to sending data.
 The three-way handshake used in TCP establishes a connection between client and server and is a part of how the protocol provides reliable data transmission.
 Connectionless protocols (like UDP) do not have a handshake and allow data to be sent quite quickly, but do not inherently provide any confirmation that data has been sent properly, or is even received.

 ---

 49
 ==How do sockets on the implementation level relate to the idea of protocols being connectionless or connection-oriented?==

 - Sockets are used by both connectionless and connection-oriented protocols.
-Sockets essentially define where a message should be sent to and to not (in and of themselves) define what actually is or should be in a message.
-Practically speaking, sockets are an IP address:port number (e.g. `192.233.23.234:80`)
+Sockets essentially define where a message should be sent to and do not (in and of themselves) define what actually is or should be in a message.
+Conceptually speaking, sockets are a communication end-point made up of IP address:port number (e.g. `192.233.23.234:80`).
+- At an implementation level, sockets are objects that can be instantiated to manage the messages at a specific IP:port number.

 ---

 50
 What are sockets on implementation and on a theoretical level?

 - Theoretically, sockets are a communication end-point which define where a message should be sent.
-- On an implementation level, sockets are a combination of an IP address:port number (e.g. `192.233.23.234:80`).
+Conceptually, this is an abstraction for an endpoint used for inter-process communication (e.g., an IP address:port number, e.g., `192.233.23.234:80`)
+- On an implementation level, sockets are objects that can be instantiated to do specific things associated with creating connections between processes or applications.
+Sockets might be related to UNIX sockets which are a mechanism for communication between local processes running on the same machine, or internet sockets which are a mechanism for communication between networked processes (usually on different machines).
+The Berkeley sockets API model includes specific functions like `bind()`, `listen()`, `accept()`, and `connect()`.

 ---

 51
 What does it mean that the protocol is connection-oriented?

 - A connection-oriented protocol is one that requires a connection be established between each sender and receiver (typically a process).
-If multiple processes are running on a computer, a new instance of a 'receiver' is created for each process which receives only the specific messages associated with that process.
+If multiple processes are running on a computer, a new instance of a 'receiver' (i.e., a new socket object) is created for each process which receives only the specific messages associated with that process (i.e., will listen for messages sent to a specific four-tuple: source port, source IP, destination port, destination IP).
 - A rough analogy for connection-oriented conversations with 5 different people at the same time would be for someone to clone themselves 5 times and assign a clone to each conversation which is taking place.

 ---